Code-Institute-Submissions/dkeddie-MS2/README.md

 is also library is also for effects to enable smooth transitions for the Tiles.

 * [Git](https://git-scm.com/)
-Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+Git was used for version control by utilizing the terminal in VSCode terminal to commit and push changes to GitHub.
+In addition, in order to track the purpose of commits, the following pre-fixes have been adopted, which are taken from the Commit Message Guidelines outlined by [Angular Framework](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines):-
+  * feat: new feature has been added to the code
+  * fix: bug fixed during on-going testing
+  * refactor: 'tidy up' of code
+  * docs: addition of comments to code or writing of README file

 * [GitHub](https://github.com/)
 GitHub is used to store the projects code after being pushed from Git.